GamerDominik906/First_Python_Programms/README.md

 # First_Python_Programms

-These are my first Python Programms, these arent good, but i study it right now.
+These are my first Python Programms, these arent good, but i learn it right now.